Organization and Function

 Right to Information

-1.5.3 Acts/ Rules manuals etc
+1.5.3 Acts/ Rules manuals etc.

 General Financial Rules, Delegation of Financial Power Rules, Manual of Office Procedures, etc.